simpleinjector/Documentation/source/wpfintegration.rst

 Usage
 -----

-Constructor injection can now be used in any window (e.g. *MainWindow*) and view model:
+Constructor injection can now be used in any window and view model (e.g. *MainViewModel*) :

 .. code-block:: c#